tejas-rawal/developer-exercise/README.markdown

 ### YouTube client

-Please, write a ruby api that for now takes a search string and returns 3 relevant search results from YouTube (links to YouTube videos).
-Please do not use any Google API wrapper gems to accopmlish this.
+Please write a simple API client that takes a search string and returns 3 search results from the public YouTube API.
+Please **do not** use any existing Google API wrapper gems to accomplish this.

 ### Simplified Blackjack